NATO Phonetic Alphabet Free Download

 If you just can’t wait to see all the words used in the Phonetic Alphabet for each letter, the wait is over!

-Just refer to the Phonetic Alphabet list below, or you can download either a PDF version (in three different sizes to stick next to your phone/computer) or a Microsoft Word version at the bottom of the page.
+Just refer to the Phonetic Alphabet list below, or download a PDF/Word version at the bottom of the page.

 A – Alpha